hermetic-architecture-portal/hermetic/schema.md

     # aka: optional
     # aka: Alternative name for technology
   - aka: string
+    # authenticationInternalStore: optional - choose from:  "Yes", "No"
+    # authenticationInternalStore: Indicates if there is an store of usernames and credentials internal to the technology
+    authenticationInternalStore: string
+    # authenticationNotes: optional
+    authenticationNotes: string
+    # authenticationTechnologyId: optional refers to technologies.[].technologyId
+    # authenticationTechnologyId: Identifies the technology which supplies authentication to this technology
+    authenticationTechnologyId: string
+    # authorisationInternalStore: optional - choose from:  "Yes", "No"
+    # authorisationInternalStore: Indicates if there is an store of access role/group memberships internal to the technology
+    authorisationInternalStore: string
+    # authorisationNotes: optional
+    authorisationNotes: string
+    # authorisationTechnologyId: optional refers to technologies.[].technologyId
+    # authorisationTechnologyId: Identifies the technology which supplies authorisation to this technology
+    authorisationTechnologyId: string
     # businessOwner: optional
     businessOwner: string
     # capabilities: optional array